cybercongress/cybercongress/site/content/post/game-of-links.md

 - Defining the allocation for cyber\~Congress participants
 - Defining the allocation for the participants of the Game of Links

-The results of the Game and the allocation are significantly influenced by the result of the takeoff donations.
-Independent of donated ATOMs 100 TEULs will be distributed across donors proportionally donated ATOMs and donation order in the Game of Links.
-60 TCYBs will be distributed across donors proportionally donated ATOMs and donation order in the mainnet.
+The results of the Game and the allocation are significantly influenced by the results of the takeoff donations.
+Independently of the donated ATOM tokens, 100 TEULs will be distributed to all takeoff donors, proportionally per donated ATOMs and the donation order in the Game of Links.
+60 TCYBs will be distributed to donors proportionally per the donated ATOMs and the donation order in the mainnet.
+This sum is allocated to the [Game of Links final](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#game-of-links-or-gol).

 Moreover, there are 4 disciplines depends on the number of donated ATOMs.
 If 200,000 ATOMs will not be reached the change of CYBs will be distributed back to cyber\~Congress.
 The logic is the following: the more has been donated, the more rewards the participants acquire, the less CYB tokens are allocated back to cyber\~Congress.
 The plot of disciplines distribution presents below: